Jason Esteves

-Jason Fernando Esteves (born July 19, 1983) is an American attorney, businessman, politician, and former educator who represented Georgia's 35th Senate district from 2023 until his resignation in 2025.
+Jason Fernando Esteves (born July 19, 1983) is an American attorney, businessman, and politician who represented Georgia's 35th Senate district from 2023 until his resignation in 2025.
 He served as an at-large representative and later as Board Chair of the Atlanta Public Schools Board of Education from 2013 until he assumed office in the Georgia State Senate.
-He assumed office on January 9, 2023 after being elected in November 2022.
+He assumed office on January 9, 2023, after being elected in November 2022.
 He is a member of the Democratic Party.

-In April 2025, Esteves announced that he will run for Governor of Georgia in the state's 2026 gubernatorial election.
-Later that year he resigned from the Georgia State Senate to focus on his campaign.
+In April 2025, Esteves announced that he would run for Governor of Georgia in the state's 2026 gubernatorial election.
+Later that year, he resigned from the Georgia State Senate to focus on his campaign.

 Early life and education

-Jason Esteves was raised in Columbus, Georgia, by Linda and Fernando Esteves.
+Jason Esteves was born in Columbus, Georgia, to Linda and Fernando Esteves.
 He attended South Columbus Elementary and Eddy Middle School.
 He is of Afro–Puerto Rican descent.

 Esteves attended Columbus High School for his first two years before graduating high school in Orlando, Florida.
 He later earned a Bachelor of Arts degree in psychology from the University of Miami and a Juris Doctor from the Emory University School of Law.
-Esteves was the first in his family to attend college.

 Early career

-After graduating from college, Esteves began his career teaching social studies at a public middle school in Houston, Texas.
+After graduating from college, Esteves joined Teach For America, where he taught social studies at a public middle school in Houston, Texas.
 He worked as an associate at McKenna Long & Aldridge in Atlanta from 2010 to 2014.
-Esteves joined Equifax as Assistant General Counsel in 2014 and became Vice President of Legal in 2019.
+Esteves joined Equifax as assistant general counsel in 2014 and became vice president of legal in 2019.
 In 2023, he and his wife opened the Flying Biscuit Cafe in Columbus, and in 2025 opened a second location in Macon.
-He currently serves as Of Counsel at Hudson Cook, LLP.
+He is currently of counsel at Hudson Cook LLP.

 Atlanta School Board

 From 2014 to 2022, he served as an at-large representative of the Atlanta Board of Education and as its chair from 2018 to 2021.

-During his tenure, Atlanta Public Schools boosted high school graduation rates and increased salaries for employees.
-While Esteves was chair of the board, they passed an equity policy to address resource gaps, created a task force to support LGBTQ students and teachers, pledged to promote safe and responsible storage of firearms, and prioritized mental health.
-Esteves helped raise the wage of Atlanta public school employees to 15 dollars an hour and supports raising the federal minimum wage.

 Georgia State Senate

 Election

 He was elected to the Georgia State Senate in November 2022.
-During his campaign, Esteves was endorsed by Latino Victory Fund, National Democratic Redistricting Committee, Human Rights Campaign and Georgia Equality.
-He ran unopposed for reelection in 2024, and was endorsed for reelection by the Democrats for Education Reform, Vote Common Good, Reproductive Freedom for All, CASA in Action, Fair Fight Action and United Auto Workers.
+During his campaign, Esteves was endorsed by the Latino Victory Fund, the National Democratic Redistricting Committee, the Human Rights Campaign and Georgia Equality.
+He ran unopposed for reelection in 2024, and was endorsed for reelection by Democrats for Education Reform, Vote Common Good, Reproductive Freedom for All, CASA in Action, Fair Fight Action and United Auto Workers.